fergalquinn77/ci_pp5_summer_fashions/README.md

 #### Feature 1 – Update Quantities
 <br>![Update Quantities](readme/features/update-quantities.jpg)

-A user can update the quantities of an item in their baseket using the dropdown menu and then clicking the update button
+A user can update the quantities of an item in their basket using the dropdown menu and then clicking the update button

 This feature covers the following user stories: